MattPinder/MastersProject/README.md

 CHECK MOUNTING OF NAS ON 4.0 AND TRANSFER THE R05 READS TO KAT

+# 15 February 2019

+## R05 Illumina
+Moving data to Kat's 5.0 repository
+* Inform of new account

+## Deep Seq SNPs
+5,000 SNPs would be acceptable, as this is a trial run; this may make it easier to find appropriate regions

+## A2W

+## Assembly Graph

+## Kordia

+Figure out plan for Kordia genome announcement
+* Any other interesting details to add, to make it worth sending to JoG?

+## Proofreading
+Continue from Discussion

+Bamboozle merge!

 Re: Kat - what is the contaminant data required for?